algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 #### Death by heat

-The player will die if he stay in the heat for more than 5.00 sec.
+The player will die if he stays in the heat for more than 5.00 sec.
 This obstacle will be represented as a light.
 To keep the gameplay fluid, the player will be teleported to the start of the level when he stay in the heat for more than 5.00 sec.